Gabriella439/post-rfc/sotu.md

 has improved recently with Haskell plugins for IntelliJ and Eclipse and also the Haskell-native @leksah@ IDE.

-FPComplete has also release a web IDE for Haskell programming that is also worth checking out which is reasonably polished but cannot be used offline.
+FPComplete has also released a web IDE for Haskell programming that is also worth checking out which is reasonably polished but cannot be used offline.

 **Notable tools:**